AMRezaee/AMRezaee/README.md

 - 👋 Hi, I’m @AMRezaee
-- 👀 I’m interested in Computer Graphics and Game programming in C++ (sometimes C).
+- 👀 I’m interested in Computer Graphics and Game programming in C++.
 - 🌱 I’m currently learning a few graphic API and rendering algorithms.
 - 📫 You can find me with my email-address: amrezaee@protonmail.com